 Yes.
-Appropriately trained pharmacy staff can administer the publicly funded COVID-19 vaccine to someone without an Ontario health card number provided they have other valid documentation and they live, work, or study in Ontario or they are here for an extended stay, and if they meet the applicable vaccine eligibility criteria.
+Appropriately trained pharmacy staff can administer the publicly funded COVID-19 vaccine to someone without an Ontario health card number provided they have other valid documentation and they live, work, or study in Ontario or they are visiting Ontario from another province / territory or another country, and if they meet the applicable vaccine eligibility criteria.
 Please refer to the ministry website for the most recent EO Notice entitled "Administration of the Publicly Funded COVID-19 Vaccines in Ontario Pharmacies - Eligibility".